ishan-mangotra/grievance-redressal-system/README.md

   - Staff permissions
   - Have a dashboard of all complaints logged and resolved/marked as spam with satistics of complaints resolved by staff

+4. Support Staff
+  - Staff permissions
+  - Have a separate complaint dashboard to allot complaints to specific staff users

-  4. Superuser
+5. Superuser
   - All website access and admin page

 This webiste also comes with registration and forgot password functionality.
 Citizens are intimated by e-mail when a complaint is resolved.

-  MANAGER AND STAFF LEVELS INSTRUCTIONS:
+SUPPORT STAFF, MANAGER, STAFF LEVELS INSTRUCTIONS:
   The groups and the permissions have been hard coded.
 But we have to provide the permissions to the groups from the admin page.
 This is just a one time process.
-  Currently user1 has staff access
-  Go in the admin.
-Select 'can open dashboard' permission for staff and select users. select ' can open manager dashboard' permission for managers and select users. password for all the three users is testing123